Content Tags

 This book contains a prolog, epilog, and five short stories about people who visit a magic snack shop.
 The shop sells them a treat which can give them whatever they want, but there's always a catch.
 Depending on whether or not they read the warning (no one ever does!) and on how brave / clever / diligent / etc a person is, they might benefit or end up in a bad state.

 This book is very fun and each of the stories contains some repeated content, which is great for learners.
-The protagonist will a
+The protagonist will always discover a shop in an alley, meet a woman whose appearance is described in detail, be gripped with an intense desire to own the snack she suggests, etc. But each story's plot is also distinct.

 Quick, Engaging Read